RakhithJK/CorentinJ-Real-Time-Voice-Cloning-wiki/Pretrained-models.md

 Pretrained models come as an archive that contains **all three models** (speaker encoder, synthesizer, vocoder).
 The archive comes with the same directory structure as the repo, and you're expected to merge its contents with the root of the repository.
+For reference, the GPUs used for training are GTX 1080 Ti.

 ### Initial commit (latest release) [\[Google drive\]](https://drive.google.com/file/d/1n1sPXvT34yXFLT47QZA6FIRGrwMeSsZc/view?usp=sharing) [\[MEGA\]](https://megaupload.nz/F982Z8x6n5/pretrained_12_06_19_zip)